© #visitfrankfurt, Holger Ullmann

 Since the Middle Ages, Frankfurt fishermen have organised a competition on the River Main.
 The winner was awarded the best stall at the market.

 The competition - also known as ‘Schifferstechen’ - originally came from river navigation.
-Two teams compete against each other in long boats called ‘Nachen’.
+Two opponents compete in an one-on-one-duel against each other in long boats called ‘Nachen’.
 The aim is to push the opponents off the boat into the water with a long pole.
+The boats are provided by the Frankfurt Fishermen’s and Skippers’ Guild and are steered by members of the guild.
 This custom is still practised today as part of the Main Festival.

 Impressions